Leave a Legacy of Hope and Healing

 We invite you to consider adding Mercy Ships to your will, leaving a legacy of hope and healing well into the future.

 "You can't change the whole world.
-But you can change the whole world for one person."
+But you can change the whole world

 -Dr. Gary Parker, volunteer surgeon